hildeoliver/hildeoliver.github.io/pages/research.md

 <figure style="width: 400px" class="align-right">
   <img src="http://hildeoliver.github.io/assets/fig1_2parts.png" alt="">
-  <figcaption>Satellite SST for June-July 2019, showing the intrusion of a warm-core ring and a Gulf Stream meander onto the continental slope.</figcaption>
+  <figcaption>Snapshots of satellite sea surface temperature for June-July 2019, showing the intrusion of a warm-core ring and a Gulf Stream meander onto the continental slope.
+The grey box in the top panel indicates the bottom panel domain.</figcaption>
 </figure>

 ### Gulf Stream impacts on productivity in the Northwest North Atlantic